But Dr Suz, I can’t afford to exercise or get a diet

 The things you don't see such as, those people who don't make these types of decisions to continue with their fitness classes and decide to ignore their nutrition on their health for long periods of time: They tend to be the ones that have more issues later down the track and it costs more for them in medical fees and costs more for them in paying for extra things that they need, as a result of not looking after their health.
 It can be expensive because now for example, you have to look to park a car closer to your work when you're not fit enough because you can't do the free car park options.
 You can't find the fitness to be able to walk to your work or, you get to a point that (because you're not monitoring the amount of food that you're eating), you get hungrier and you have more desire to eat a greater volume of food and eat more frequently.
 Which means that your cravings get out of control and therefore you're spending more money on food.

 On top of that, you're more likely to be at risk of infectious diseases, such as getting the flu and getting the cold because your body has less immunity to be able to fight off these things.
+Read my post on exercising when sick.
 These infections can also occur when you're not eating healthy, because your gut is your first line of defense against getting sick, so by ignoring your nutrition and ignoring your fitness, you actually will cost yourself more in the long term.
 Simply because the things that you're not addressing now are going to mount up and get more and more expensive.
 You may not realize that you're spending money on things that are a condition of you being less healthy.
 And that's why I'm here to point it out in this blog post.

 Another issue to consider is lifestyle creep.
 So in lifestyle creep, people initially are able to get away with earning less money, and they are able to budget within their means.
 Then as the amount that they make increases, the amount that they spend increases as well.
 Actually, the amount that they make is the thing that makes them spend more money, and then they get used to that as well.
 However, for most people who are working their way up, to the point that they can afford an exercise regime, when they have more money, they are putting off their health by working extra hours and trying to get that promotion and that sort of thing.